OpenPrinting/openprinting.github.io/_posts/2021-11-14-OpenPrinting News - November 2021.md

 The retro-fitting library has also received many fixes and improvements during the work on the 4 Printer Applications, especially for correctly listing the supported printer models in a user-friendly way, reliably auto-assigning the correct driver/model to a discovered printer, and also to prevent crashes:

-- When setting up the driver verify and correct default resolution, especially the default resolution saved in the state file can get invalid if the driver is removed from the Printer Application and anotherone auto-selected.
-This causes crashes on shutdown ([commit](https://github.com/OpenPrinting/pappl-retrofit/commit/f6908518ec3ce04).
+- When setting up the driver verify and correct default resolution, especially the default resolution saved in the state file can get invalid if the driver is removed from the Printer Application and another one auto-selected.
+This causes crashes on shutdown ([commit](https://github.com/OpenPrinting/pappl-retrofit/commit/f6908518ec3ce04)).
-- Use device ID as display string (for "Add Printer") only if manufacturer matches ([commit](https://github.com/OpenPrinting/pappl-retrofit/commit/e08172bdb2f))- On driver setup skip media sources/types/sizes without PWG name to avoid crashes, preventing crashes ([commit](https://github.com/OpenPrinting/pappl-retrofit/commit/48c9618e252b)).
+- Use device ID as display string (for "Add Printer") only if manufacturer matches ([commit](https://github.com/OpenPrinting/pappl-retrofit/commit/e08172bdb2f))
+- On driver setup skip media sources/types/sizes without PWG name to avoid crashes ([commit](https://github.com/OpenPrinting/pappl-retrofit/commit/48c9618e252b)).
-- When generating the driver list, never use a single "*Product" entry in the PPD file, as this entry is either the model name from the "*NickName" or something weird ([commit](https://github.com/OpenPrinting/pappl-retrofit/commit/138325e6b331b))
+- When generating the driver list, never use a single "`*Product`" entry in the PPD file, as this entry is either the model name from the "`*NickName`" or something weird ([commit](https://github.com/OpenPrinting/pappl-retrofit/commit/138325e6b331b))
-- On driver setup corrected loop to go through the "*cupsFilter(2)" lines of the PPD, as only the first line got actually used ([commit](https://github.com/OpenPrinting/pappl-retrofit/commit/eea77fb19a9))
+- On driver setup corrected loop to go through the "`*cupsFilter(2)`" lines of the PPD, as only the first line got actually used ([commit](https://github.com/OpenPrinting/pappl-retrofit/commit/eea77fb19a9))
 - Let system setup set the `CUPS_SERVERBIN` environment variable, as some CUPS filters rely on it ([commit](https://github.com/OpenPrinting/pappl-retrofit/commit/1f498627b5ed))

 Further development of the library will go with the development of PAPPL and the needs of the Printer Applications.
 Especially the following features will get implemented/supported as soon as they are implemented/fixed in PAPPL: